micropython/micropython/docs/esp32/pcnt.rst

           - 2 - count the leading and trailing edges from one phase channel.
           - 4 - count both leading and trailing edges of both phase channels.

-      - *scale*\=value.
-Sets the scale value.
+      - *scale* sets the scale value.
 The default value is 1.
 You may treat the scale factor as **click per impulse**, **revolution per impulse**, **angle per impulse** etc.
         Hint: Set scale factor to 1/4 to balance the multiplier x124=4.

-    This keyword is the same as the Counter keyword, see above:
+    These keywords are the same as the Counter keywords, see above:
+      - *filter_ns*
+      - *match1*
-      - *filter*\=value
+      - *match2*

 Methods
 -------

-.. method:: Encoder.init(keyword_arguments)
+.. method:: Encoder.init(*, phase_a, ...)

-   Modify settings for the Encoder object.
-See the above constructor for details about the parameters.
+   Modify the settings of the Encoder object.
+See the **Constructor** for details about the parameters.

 The Encoder has the same methods as the Counter and differs only in the constructor and internal hardware PCNT initialization.